Learn about actual and potential costs

 I’m not ready to purchase IT Systems Integration Services yet.
 Will I pay more if I wait too long?

 We forecast the next three years of price movements by looking at factors likely to affect the market's supply chain, such as inputs, demand and competition.
 You can then use the price forecast to figure out the best time to purchase.

 What other costs are associated with purchasing IT Systems Integration Services?

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for IT Systems Integration Services with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-The market for IT systems integration services is highly fragmented.
-ProcurementIQ estimates there are about 53,600 vendors in the market.
-The top four vendors, Hewlett-Packard Enterprise (HPE), IBM, Deloitte and Accenture, together account for less than 30.0% of total market revenue.
-Most companies that provide IT services also provide integration...
+ProcurementIQ estimates there are about 4,000 vendors in the market.
+The top four vendors together account for roughly 30.0% to 50.0% of total market revenue.
+Most companies that provide IT services also provide integration services of some kind, which is why such a large number of vendors operate in the...
 Subscribe to learn more.